harshu878/Reliance_Digital_Clone/README.md

-# reliance_digital__clone
+# reliance_digital_clone
 Group Project
-This was our project for Unit-3 Construct week at Masai Shcool.
-Our target was to complete all main functionality of e-commerce website have, such as sing up to till to the buying of a product.
+This was our project for Unit-3 Construct week at Masai School.
+Our target was to complete all main functionality of e-commerce website have, from sign up to the placing the order for a product.
 We have completed this project in 5 days.

 Reliance Digital is an Indian electronic products website and E-commerce platform for consumers involved in ordering online.
 Reliance Digital Retail is a chain of stores that sells consumer electronic appliances.
 Its products include audio and video devices, digital cameras, durables such as refrigerators, air conditioners, washing machines, microwave ovens, and water purifiers.